tc39/proposal-async-context/README.md

 # FAQ

-## Why takes a function in `run`?
+## Why take a function in `run`?

-The `Variable.prototype.run` and `Snapshot.prototype.run` methods take a function to execute because it is the a way to ensure async context variables will always be consistent values in a given execution flow.
-Any modification must be taken in a sub-graph of an async execution flow, and can not affect their parent scopes.
+The `Variable.prototype.run` and `Snapshot.prototype.run` methods take a function to execute because it ensures async context variables will always contain consistent values in a given execution flow.
+Any modification must be taken in a sub-graph of an async execution flow, and can not affect their parent or sibling scopes.

 ```typescript
 const asyncVar = new AsyncContext.Variable();